 It’s not uncommon for gardeners to find house finches, mourning doves or robins nesting in hanging baskets.
-If you’re experiencing the first such occurrence you may react with delight—baby birds are so ugly they’re cute!
+At first you may react with delight—baby birds are so ugly they’re cute.

-However, in most cases hanging baskets are hung near areas we frequent during the spring and summer—balconies, patios or porches.
-The reality of a family of baby birds equals a huge mess as they grow and take flight.
-Think: messy bird droppings all over said balcony, patio or porch.
+However, in most cases hanging baskets occupy areas we frequent during the spring and summer—balconies, patios or porches.
+A family of birds can create quite a mess.
+Think: messy bird droppings all over that balcony, patio or porch.

-1. Create other nesting sites by erecting birdhouses or nesting boxes
+1. Create other nesting sites by hanging up birdhouses or nesting boxes elsewhere in the garden.

-2. Lay light chicken-wire type material over the soil in the hanging basket
+2. Lay chicken wire or a similar material over the soil in the hanging basket.

-3. Insert short skewers in the soil of the basket; not so sharp they might harm the bird but to create an uneven area in which to build
+3. Insert short skewers in the soil of the basket; not so sharp that they might harm a bird, but to create an inhospitable building site.

-4. Install fake predators in your garden: rubber snakes or an owl
+4. Install fake predators such as rubber snakes or an owl statue.

 5. Hang streamers, wind chimes, wind socks or similar items alongside the basket.
 Their movement will discourage nesting.